Overplay/Bellini-Core/docs/CLOUD_SERVER.md

 - trying to get some debugging stuff

 -creating my own auto pull @ colegrigsby/auto-repo-reload

+- forking vs clustering. trying with 2 forks of asahi for updating